posadallano/custom-endpoints/README.md

 ### Books by ID
 **`{URL}/wp-json/books/v1/detail/{book_id}`**
 Get a book by ID.
-Accepts the following parameter:
+Accepts no parameters.

 It returns a JSON response with the following:
 - ACF fields: 'content_blocks_books'

+### Posts Hero from Options page
+**`{URL}/wp-json/posts/v1/hero`**
+Get Hero from Options page.
+Accepts no parameters.

+It returns a JSON response with the following:
+- Title
+- Description
+- Background